Frequently Asked Questions

 - Does “album” necessarily mean a vinyl record?
 Does “video” mean a VHS tape?

 No, I use the more generally accepted meanings of these words.
 “Album” really refers to any full-length audio recording release from an artist, regardless of the physical format or “medium”.
-Whether you own George Carlin’s Class Clown (1972) as a vinyl record, a cassette tape, a CD, or a purchased digital download, it’s all still “the Class Clown album”.
-Likewise, a “video release” may be a released VHS tape, DVD, Blu-Ray, rented video from a streaming service, and so on.
+For example, whether you bought George Carlin’s Class Clown (1972) as a vinyl record, a cassette tape, a CD, an 8-track, or a digital download, it’s all still “the Class Clown album”.
+Likewise, a “video release” may refer to a released VHS tape, DVD, Blu-Ray, rented video from a streaming service, and so on.

 - Why does the discography list everything in chronological order, instead grouped by “albums”, “videos” and “books” ?

 I feel that this allows you to get a better look at the history of Carlin’s works and how his style evolved over the years.
 Also, quite a few of his releases were listed in multiple formats, whether it was an HBO special released as both a DVD and CD, or a book released both as a printed book and an audio book.
 So I think it makes more sense to look at these works chronologically, rather than write about the same thing in multiple places.